hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 ## ThreadLocal

+* since Java 1.2; <!-- .element: class="fragment fade-in-then-semi-out" -->
 * a variable that is unique to its thread; <!-- .element: class="fragment fade-in-then-semi-out" -->
 * each thread has its own, independently initialized copy of the variable; <!-- .element: class="fragment fade-in-then-semi-out" -->
-* can be used as the equivalent of a global variable in the threaded world; <!-- .element: class="fragment fade-in-then-semi-out" -->
+* can be used as the equivalent of a global variable in the threaded world. <!-- .element: class="fragment fade-in-then-semi-out" -->
-* since Java 1.2. <!-- .element: class="fragment fade-in-then-semi-out" -->

 note: